 We get the same good advice from every source: Wash your hands often and thoroughly.
 Avoid touching your face.
+Wear a mask.
 Keep your distance.
 Stay away from those who are sick.
 If you’re sick, self-quarantine.
 But where are dogs—our companions and comfort in hard (and boring) times—in this program?

 The internet is both a plus and a minus in circumstances like these.
 While access to information is great, lots of way-less-useful intel also gets wide circulation.
 As a service to our readers, we’ve gone to sites that we know from experience provide reliable information, looking for helpful data.
 Here’s what we came up with.

 GET THE BARK NEWSLETTER IN YOUR INBOX!

 Sign up and get the answers to your questions.